sondrealf/JeFit2Hevy/README.md

 - Go to the "exercises.json" file
 - Add the exercise name from Jefit and the corresponding Hevy exercise name
    - Example: "Barbell Reverse Grip (Jefit)": "Barbell Curl (Hevy)"
+   - Feel free to add custom names also.

 ### Coming soon (Todos):
 - Website to convert the Jefit file to Hevy (React with Client side conversion)